 Know when it’s time to get professional help

-If you are detoxing on your own, have at least one close friend or family member present to help you prepare food and monitor your symptoms.
-Some substances, such as alcohol and benzodiazepines, can cause intense withdrawal symptoms that can lead to hallucinations and seizures.
+It’s not usually a good idea to tackle addiction alone, but if you are detoxing on your own, have at least one close friend or family member present to help you prepare food and monitor your symptoms.
+Some substances, such as alcohol and benzodiazepines, can cause dangerous withdrawal symptoms that can lead to hallucinations and seizures.
 If you have been using a substance for a long time, consider a medical detox program.
-In our rehab facility, doctors will be able to help alleviate some of your withdrawal symptoms, prepare nutritious meals for you, and (above all) keep you safe.
+In an accredited rehab facility, doctors will be able to help alleviate some of your withdrawal symptoms, prepare nutritious meals for you, and keep you safe.